spacetelescope/slitlessutils/docs/calib.rst

 *.
 Use the world-coordinate system (WCS) to transform from the direct image position to the *undispersed position* in the WFSS image.

 *.
-Invert the spectral dispersion to find the parameter :math:`t`.
+Invert the spectral dispersion to find the parameter.

 *.
-Evaluate the spectral trace with the parameter :math:`t`.
+Evaluate the spectral trace with the parameter.

 .. note::